erochest/tardi/cline_docs/progress.md

 - TDD-focused workflow with emphasis on error case testing

 ## What's Left to Build
-1. Implement List Objects:
-   - Basic list operations
-   - List manipulation primitives
-4. Add String Objects and Literals:
+1. Add String Objects and Literals:
    - String type and operations
    - String manipulation primitives
 5. Implement Function and Lambda Objects: